vrslev/auto-typing-final/README.md

 # auto-typing-final

-Auto-fixer for Python code that would:

-- set `typing.Final` inside functions for variables that are not reassigned,
-- and remove `typing.Final` from variables that _are_ reassigned.
+Auto-fixer for Python code that adds `typing.Final` annotation to variable assignments inside functions that are not reassigned, and removes the annotation from variables that _are_ mutated.

+- Global `import typing` will be added if `typing` was not imported before.
+- Global variables are ignored to avoid confusion with the type aliases like `Fruit = Apple | Banana`.
+- Class variables are ignored since it is common to use `typing.ClassVar` instead of `typing.Final`.
+- One file at a time is inspected.

 ## How To Use